bflaven/deploy-a-streamlit-app-with-heroku/README.md

-In the file runtime.txt, add the correct version of pyhton you are using.
+In the file runtime.txt, add the correct version of python you are using.

 ```
 python-3.9.7